DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 ``rte_mem_alloc_validator_callback_register()`` function.

-A default validator callback is provided by EAL, which can be enabled with a ``--socket-limit`` command-line option, for a simple way to limit maximum amount of memory that can be used by DPDK application.
+A default validator callback is provided by EAL, which can be enabled with a ``--numa-limit`` command-line option, for a simple way to limit maximum amount of memory that can be used by DPDK application.

 .. warning::